krishauser/Klampt/Cpp/docs/FAQ.md

 To implement a behavior script in Klamp't, the script should be launched in a separate thread from the execution thread.
 It can then monitor the state of the execution thread (e.g., waiting for a movement to finish) and react accordingly.
 For those new to threading, please see the C++ `<thread>` module or the Python threading module for more information.

 To implement a state machine, a controller should manually maintain and simulate its behavior in its feedback loop.
-A framework for such controllers the `StateMachineController` class in [Python/control/controller.py](../Python/control/controller.py).